suruliraajan/laravel-study-guide/README.md

 - Using Laravel Echo for real-time events.
 - Setting up broadcasting with Pusher, Redis, or other drivers.
 - Using channels and broadcasting events.

+### Dependency Injection and Service Container

+- Understanding dependency injection in Laravel.
+- Binding services into the service container.
+- Using dependency injection in controllers, routes, and commands.